zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int SetEncryptionSecret(string secret)；
 ```

-Call `setEncryptionSecret` to specify an encryption password to enable built-in encryption before joining a channel, otherwise the communication will be unencrypted.
+Call this method to specify an encryption password to enable built-in encryption before joining a channel, otherwise the communication is unencrypted.
 All users in a channel must set the same encryption password.
-The encryption password is automatically cleared once the user has left the channel.
-If the encryption password is not specified or set to empty, the encryption function will be disabled.
+The encryption password is automatically cleared once a user has left the channel.
+If the encryption password is not specified or set to empty, the encryption function is disabled.

 <table>
 <colgroup>